-Olympus E-M10 II versus Panasonic GM5
+Olympus E-M10 II vs Panasonic GM5

-The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in August 2015 and September 2014.
+The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in August 2015 and September 2014.
 Both the E-M10 II and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (40 percent) than the Olympus E-M10 II.
 Moreover, the GM5 is substantially lighter (46 percent) than the E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the GM5 are weather-sealed.